 Upon completion of this training, learners will be able to:

-- Demonstrate the skills necessary to address the myriad of issues affecting stakeholder satisfaction, change adoption, and organizational value.
+- Demonstrate the skills necessary to address the multitude of issues affecting stakeholder satisfaction, effective sponsorship, team performance, change adoption, and organizational value.

 - The Story of the Quarry Man and the Vision